Standards and testing

 Jemmy test

 The jemmy test is designed to simulate an intruder using a lever to get past the security door or window.
-The test is performed with a large screwdriver at all locking, hinging and fastening points.
-The force applied is up to 450 N (45 kg) for 20 seconds – way beyond the capability of most potential intruders
+The test is performed with a 300 mm screwdriver at all locking, hinging and fastening points.
+Up to 450 Nm of torque is applied for 20 seconds – way beyond the capability of most potential intruders.

 Corrosion test